-To reflect this real-world setting, we introduce \textbf{\textit{Continual Unlearning (CU)}} for text-to-image generation, defined as the sequential removal of targeted generative capabilities subject to three requirements: (i) effective erasure of newly targeted concepts, (ii) preservation of prior unlearning, and (iii) retention of all unrelated generative abilities (\autoref{fig:demo2}).
+To reflect this real-world setting, we introduce \textbf{\textit{Continual Unlearning (CU)}} for text-to-image generation, defined as the sequential removal of targeted generative capabilities subject to three requirements: (i) effective erasure of newly targeted concepts, (ii) preservation of prior unlearning, and (iii) retention of all unrelated generative abilities (\autoref{fig: ideal}).
 While CU has recently been studied in large language models (LLMs)~\citep{chen2023unlearn, jang2022knowledge}, it remains largely unexplored in image generation.
-We fill this gap with the \textbf{first comprehensive empirical study of CU for text-to-image diffusion models}, and introduce a benchmark that extends \textsc{UnlearnCanvas}~\citep{zhangunlearncanvas} with style and object-level unlearning sequences (\autoref{fig: demo}).
-We outline major insights as follows. \begin{itemize}[nosep, topsep=2pt, parsep=2pt, partopsep=2pt, leftmargin=*] \item \textbf{Continual unlearning suffers rapid utility collapse.} Popular unlearning methods~\citep{ca, wu2024erasediff}, while effective for removing one or a few concepts simultaneously, break down in the continual setting.
+We fill this gap with the \textbf{first comprehensive empirical study of CU for text-to-image diffusion models}, and introduce a benchmark that extends \textsc{UnlearnCanvas}~\citep{zhangunlearncanvas} with style- and object-level unlearning sequences (\autoref{fig: demo}).
+We outline major insights as follows. \begin{itemize}[nosep, topsep=2pt, parsep=2pt, partopsep=2pt, leftmargin=*] \item \textbf{Continual unlearning suffers rapid utility collapse.} Popular unlearning methods~\citep{ca}, while effective for removing one or a few concepts simultaneously, break down in the continual setting.
 After only a handful of requests, models forget retained knowledge and produce degraded images even for unrelated concepts.
 Our analysis attributes this failure to \textit{cumulative parameter drift}, as successive unlearning steps push the model farther from its pre-training manifold.
 Consistently, we observe much larger parameter shifts in continually unlearned models than in those where all target concepts are unlearned simultaneously or independently.

 \item \textbf{Generic add-on regularizers partially alleviate collapse.} Motivated by the above, we explore regularizers that can be seamlessly integrated into existing unlearning methods to mitigate drift.
-These include (i) constraining the update norm relative to previously unlearned models, (ii) merging independently unlearned models, and (iii) selectively updating parameters most critical for the target concepts.
-These approaches reduce drift and improve preservation of concepts across domains (\eg, unlearning styles while generating objects).
+These include (i) constraining the update norm relative to previously unlearned models, (ii) selectively updating parameters most critical for the target concepts, and (iii) merging independently unlearned models.
+These approaches reduce drift and improve preservation of concepts across domains (\eg, generating objects after unlearning styles).

 \item \textbf{Semantic awareness is crucial for in-domain retention.} Retaining \textit{in-domain} capabilities (\eg, unlearning one style while preserving others) remains highly challenging, often leading to sharp utility drops even with regularizers.
 Empirically, we find a strong negative correlation between retention performance and the text-embedding similarity of the retention concept to the unlearning concept (see~\autoref{fig:ira_cosine}), underscoring the need for semantic awareness.